BBVA/kapow/docs/source/tutorial/tutorial05.rst

   Just about time...
 We are in trouble!

-  The report stuff was a complete success, so much that now *Susan* has hired a frontend developer to create a custom dashboard to see the stats in real time.
+  The report stuff was a complete success, so much so that now *Susan* has hired a frontend developer to create a custom dashboard to see the stats in real time.

   Now we have to provide the backend for the solution.

 **Junior**

-  And whats the problem?
+  And what's the problem?

 **Senior**

-  We are not developers what are we doing writing backend?
+  We are not developers!
+What are we doing writing a backend?

 **Junior**

-  Chill out, man.
-Can't be that difficult?
-What they need exactly?
+  Just chill out.
+Can't be that difficult...
+What do they need, exactly?

 **Senior**